jackmleitch/StravaKudos/README.md

-# Can we predict user interactions on a given Strava activity using the attributes of that activity?
+# Predicting user interaction, in particular activity Kudos (think likes on a post), on my own [Strava](https://www.strava.com/athletes/5028644) activities using XGBoost.